-Hair loss caused by the genetic conditions Male Pattern Baldness and Female Pattern Hair Loss happens because of an hereditary anomaly that makes hair follicles sensitive to an enzyme in the body which can prevent them from functioning properly.
-Given that a propensity towards it is pre-programmed through certain individuals’ DNA, the question “can we turn it off at a genetic level?” is one that has captivated the medical community.
+Hair loss caused by the genetic conditions Male Pattern Baldness and Female Pattern Hair Loss happens because of an hereditary anomaly that makes hair follicles sensitive to an enzyme in the body which can obstruct their normal functioning.
+Given that this propensity is pre-programmed through individuals’ DNA, the question “can we turn it off at a genetic level?” is one that has captivated the medical community.

 Hot on the heels of a headline-grabbing genetic editing technique named CRISPR that has rocked the medical world, a Chinese professor and his team may have gone one better, with a variant gene-editing technique that some say is superior.
 Experts now think it will soon be possible to edit the genome so that androgenetic alopecia (hereditary hair loss) could be eliminated.